aluoch-dev/Klassify/README.md

 Hi, welcome to this simple implementation of image classification training, and a following test for the same.

+Training is done in the insti.py file.
-The program is run through the file test.py.
+The program is run/tested through the file test.py.